Alexander von Benckendorff: Family and career

-Alexander von Benckendorff was born into the Baltic German noble Benckendorff family in Reval (Tallinn in present-day Estonia), son of General Baron Christoph von Benckendorff (12 January 1749, Friedrichsham – 10 June 1823, Kolga), who served as the military governor of Livonia, and of his wife Baroness Anna Juliane Charlotte Schilling von Canstatt (31 July 1744, Thalheim – 11 March 1797, Riga), who held a high position at the Romanov court as senior lady-in-waiting and best friend of Empress Maria Fyodorovna (the second wife of the Emperor Paul).
+Alexander von Benckendorff was born into the Benckendorff family of the Baltic German nobility in Reval (present-day Tallinn, Estonia), son of General Baron Christoph von Benckendorff (12 January 1749, Friedrichsham – 10 June 1823, Kolga), who served as the military governor of Livonia, and of his wife Baroness Anna Juliane Charlotte Schilling von Canstatt (31 July 1744, Thalheim – 11 March 1797, Riga), who held a high position at the Romanov court as senior lady-in-waiting and best friend of Empress Maria Fyodorovna (the second wife of the Emperor Paul).
 His paternal grandparents were Johann Michael von Benckendorff and his wife Sophie von Löwenstern.
 Alexander von Benckendorff's younger brother Konstantin von Benckendorff (1785–1828) became a general and diplomat, and his sister Dorothea von Lieven (1785–1857) a socialite and political force in London and Paris.
 His other sister, Maria von Benckendorff (1784–1841), married Ivan Georgievitch Sevitsch.

+Having received his education at a Jesuit boarding school, Benckendorff started military service in 1798 in the Semyonovsky Life-Guards Regiment.
+Benckendorff then served as aide-de-camp to the czar.
+In 1803, while bearing the rank of Colonel he arrived in the Septinsular Republic.
+He was tasked with raising the nucleus of the Greek Legion, becoming the first commander of the unit.
+He then became the commander of the Souliote Legion component of the Greek Legion until his return to Russia in March 1805.
+Benckendorff had developed an amiable relationship with his Souliot subordinates, requesting the czar to be sent back to his previous unit.
+His request was denied, but Benckendorff remained a philhellene until the end of his life.